 All ARAB, CHIN, FREN, GERM, and SPAN courses will meet this requirement.

-Degree plans are prepared in the CLA Academic Advising Center.
+Degree plans are prepared in the Center for Academic Advising, Planning, and Success (CAAPS).
 The University uses an online Degree Audit system.
 Any amendment must be approved by the Department Chair and the Office of the Dean.
 All courses and requirements specified in the final degree plan audit must be completed before a degree will be granted.

 In order to fulfill the general objectives of Liberal Arts, the College offers a number of interdisciplinary minors.
 Minors require a minimum of 18 semester hours beyond the Core, a minimum of 12 semester hours at the upper-division level, and a minimum of 9 semester hours in residence.
 See alphabetized program listing for descriptions of the following interdisciplinary minors: